 A few of my readers offered suggestions to help to get a good rise in the whole wheat Yorkshire puddings and their suggestions worked!
 Now this recipe should yield puddings that rise as they should.

-The trick for a better rise in whole wheat Yorkshire puddings is high heat for the oil, and the batter resting for a few hours or overnight before baking it.
+The trick for a better rise in whole wheat Yorkshire puddings is high heat for the oil, as well as allowing the batter to rest for a few hours or overnight before baking it.

 The longer the batter rests and the hotter the oil, the better chance you will have for puffy Yorkshire puddings.
 I've tried letting the batter rest for three hours, six hours, and overnight.
 The best results were when I left the batter in the refrigerator overnight.